 Vienna was among the first cities in Europe to open a coffee house (1683).
 During the years, the Vienna coffee house tradition has grown to worldwide recognizable dimensions, giving the city a reputation of having some of the best coffee houses in the world.
 In 2011 it was even recognized by UNESCO who included the Viennese coffee house culture into their list of intangible cultural heritage.

-Learn more about Vienesse coffee trough the years
+Learn more about Vienesse coffee through the years

 The heavenly dessert known as a Sacher-Torte is made with chocolate, apricot jam, and whipped cream.
 It was invented in Vienna in 1832 and to this day, remains one of Austria’s biggest accomplishments (at least for me).
 If you’re a big fan of the pastry, you can stay in the hotel opened by the son of the cake’s inventor, and try an original handmade Sacher-Torte.